ZxKuu/ZxKuu.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MSC in Geoscience
+    - course: MSc in Geoscience
       institution: University College London
       year: 2021
     - course: BSc in Geology